XiangboYin/PCLHD/README.md

   <a href="https://arxiv.org/pdf/2402.19026" rel="external nofollow noopener" target="_blank">Paper Link</a>

 ![PCLHD](figs/framework.png)
-This is an official code implementation of "Robust Pseudo-label Learning with Neighbor Relation for Unsupervised Visible-Infrared Person Re-IdentificationLearning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification", Which is accepted by NeurIPS 2024.
+This is an official code implementation of "Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification", Which is accepted by NeurIPS 2024.

 ## Requirements